harvard-nrg/python-workshop/docs/dict.md

 ## Insert

-You can also insert an item into an existing dictionary using the assignment operator
+Use the assignment operator `=` to insert new items into an existing dictionary

 ```python
 a['job title'] = 'BDFL'